Gorisek-Bros/docs/pillars.md

 Parent element name: hill\
 Element name: pillar

 Pillars are an essential part of DSJ4 hill buildings.
 It can be defined as a textured block that can have different shapes.
-It can be used under the inrun flat section as "tower", under inrun as hill support etc.
+It can be used under the inrun flat section as "tower", under inrun as hill support, etc.

 ::: tip
 This section of the documentation contains things, that can't be described using only words.
 The best way to test the parameters described below is to use elements from already existing hills and play with them.